 Another promising financing method is Property Assessed Clean Energy (PACE).
 PACE programs connect building owners with long-term, no-money-down financing for energy upgrades, including solar installations.
 Under PACE, you repay the project financing over time through an additional charge on your annual property tax.
 The PACE program administrator will work with your municipality to calculate the additional annual property tax so that it is less than the annual savings from your energy upgrade, making PACE financing cashflow-positive from day one.
 Unfortunately, PACE is not available in all markets.
 PACE financing must be enabled through state legislation and enacted by your local government.
 For a list of active PACE programs, visit pacenation.us.

 Federal Tax Credit.
 The Energy Investment Tax Credit gives you a percent-based credit off the total cost of your solar system.
 This is calculated before other incentives.
 You still have to pay up front for the system.
 When you file your taxes, you will receive a credit (not a deduction) from the Federal Government.
-For systems installed by the end of 2021 the tax credit is 26%.
-The credit is 26% in 2022, then 22% in 2023, and goes away after that.
-Learn more about the federal solar investment tax credit.
+With the new Inflation Reduction Act, the ITC has been extended to 30% for until 2033.

 Solar Renewable Energy Credits (SRECs).
 In some states, when you generate solar electricity from your system, you also generate an associated “green value” for your electricity.
 This is known as an SREC.
 Every time your system produces 1,000 kWh, or 1 MWh, of electricity, you get one SREC.
 These SRECs have a variable monetary value, like a company’s stock or commodity product, and, when sold on the open SREC market, can give you a revenue stream to help pay for your solar system.
 SREC prices are dictated by supply and demand of solar energy production and legislation called Renewable Portfolio Standards (RPS).
 Learn more about SRECs.